khuevu/khuevu.github.com/src/posts/2013/04/bypass-portblock-firewall.md

 One solution is to find an alternative endpoint (use https for git, webchat programs for irc), but they are not always available.

 The second solution is to have a generic program to wrap your packages in another TCP connection using an allowed port; and have a server of yours outside the firewall, listening on that port, unwrap the connection to get the original packages and send it using the desired protocol.
 This method is called tunneling, you can use existing program like SSH.
-I have written a tunnel program using HTTP.
+I have written a [tunnel program](http://khuevu.github.io/2012/09/17/http-tunnel.html) using HTTP connection.

 But what if you don't have a server outside of the firewall?